lockevod/Karoo-KActions/README.md

     - You can configure time between two messages, this is for avoid to receive several messages, you can configure it but minimum time is 5 minutes (internal delay).

 6. **Live Track**:
    - Fill Live Track Karoo key.
-If you fill this, you will receive the link with your tracking info you neeed to fill only the key.
+If you fill this, you will receive the link with your tracking info you need to fill only the key.
 For example: https://dashboard.hammerhead.io/live/3738Ag, please fill only 3738Ag

 7. **During your ride**: